 Square’s Online Store app is a simple, beginner-friendly solution that won’t break the bank.
 If you’re in a country where Square is actively operating, you’re set.
 I wouldn’t recommend it for anyone who wants to extensively customize their own site, however, or for anyone who needs a more established and feature-loaded e-commerce solution – in these situations, Wix would be a stronger option.

-Square is a payment processor company that lets your business take payments from credit cards.
+Square Online is a payment processor company that lets your business take payments from credit cards.
 Incidentally, that company has made the imaginatively-named “Online Store” app, which is a very simple and highly-focused site builder that lets you create one thing: an online store.

 Is Square’s Online Store app right for you?
 Can it deliver all the features you need, or would you be better off with a more established website builder, like Wix?
 I tested it myself, and now I’m here to help you answer just that.
 Let’s have at it!

-It’s a product for those who want a store with a website – and that’s all, folks.
+This is a product for those who want a store with a website – and that’s all, folks.
 What does that mean for the design of your website?
 Well…

 There are some customization options, too.
 You can choose from 15 main typefaces for your text and from fifteen colors, which you can use for things like buttons and links.
 You can also customize the actual content, which is something I’ll address in more detail below.
 My point is that if you work with the content enough, you can achieve a different-ish design and content layout, but it all appears to be based on the same design system.